 [Chorus line 2] Where the liddle green lanterns shine: In the Puck stories, liddle (little) green lights are a sign of the fairies: see “Dymchurch Flit” (Puck of Pooks Hill) p.
 266:

 “The Pharisees favoured the Marsh above the rest of Old England.
 They’d flash their liddle green lights along the diks”

 [‘diks’ were ditches]

-[Verse 2 line 2] duntin’ dunt: knock with a dull sound [Oxford English Dictionary].
+[Verse 2 line 2] duntin’: knocking with a dull sound [Oxford English Dictionary].

-[Verse 6 line 1] Fairfield a village on Romney Marsh very close to Brookland.
+([Verse 6 line 1] Fairfield: a village with a lone church (left) on Romney Marsh, very close to Brookland.

 ©Philip Holberton 2020 All rights reserved